odoo/odoo/addons/stock/doc/stock.rst

 Preparing pack operations
 =========================

-Before a picking is handled by a bar code scanner, it is necessary to propose the pack operations based on the moves and the quants reserved.
-It will start with the quants reserved and add until everything is chosen for the moves.
+If a picking will be processed by the bar code scanner, OpenERP will propose the pack operations that need to be executed.
+If it is an incoming shipment, it will be based on the moves, otherwise it will use the stock that has been reserved already.

-This is done by checking the quants reserved and grouping those with the same:
+The moves or reserved stock (quants) will be grouped by:

 * Lot: lot of the quant or empty if from stock move
 * Product: product of the quant or stock move
 * Package: the package from the quant or empty if from stock move
-* Location source: the location of the quant or the source location of the move
+* Source location: the location of the quant or the source location of the move
-* Location destination: For that we need to apply the putaway strategies
+* Destination location: For that we need to apply the putaway strategies

-OpenERP will try to move entire packages as much as possible instead of parts of a package.  (based on these groupings)

-The putway strategies are also defined on product category and location as is the case for the removal strategies.

-There is one putaway strategy defined in the system.
-This can be used to define a fixed location for certain products.
+The putway strategies are similar to the removal strategies, but determine for the original destination location a child location where the goods should be deposited (instead as for the source location).
+By default, there is no putaway strategy defined on the destination location.
+In that case, the goods will be deposited in the destination location of the move.
+In the stock module, there is one putaway strategy: fixed location.
+For each such strategy you can also specify the related location.
+Of course, based on this, custom developments make it possible to implement the putaway strategy you want (as it is applied on all of the stock being moved at once).

+For the reserved stock, OpenERP will try to find as many packages (and as high-level) as possible for which the stock is entirely reserved and the destination location is the same for every piece of stock.
+That way, the operator knows he can simply move the package to the destination location, instead of having to open the box and split the quantities.

+An example might illustrate this further:

+Some pallets with product A and some mixed pallets with product A en B are placed at the gates and need to be moved to stock.
+A picking proposes to move all products A and B to stock.
+Product A has loc A as fixed location putaway strategy and product B has loc B as fixed location.
+In the pack operations, OpenERP will make an operation by pack for all pallets with only product A all to the loc A.  For the mixed pallets, it won't be able to make one pack operation.
+It will say: move the product A from the mixed pallet to loc A and move the product B from the mixed pallet to loc B.

 ============